 When it comes to ball position, I find that many amateurs fall foul of what can only be described as an optical illusion, believing the ball moves within the stance.
 But take a look at these set-up positions and study closely the ball position in relation to the left heel - it's consistent throughout.

-The point I am making is that for all your irons shot - whether you are playing a full 5-iron, a controlled 9-iron or a standard chip (as illustrated from left to right above), the ball position should be consistent at roughly a clubhead's width inside your left heel.
+The point I am making is that for all your irons shot - whether you are playing a full 5-iron, a controlled 9-iron or a standard chip (as illustrated below), the ball position should be consistent at roughly a clubhead's width inside your left heel.

 As one of the on-course analysts for SKY Sports, I spend a lot of my time watching and talking to the best players in the world, and the vast majority follow this rule-of-thumb for the simple reason that it promotes consistency in their ball-striking.
 Of course, the exact width of the stance varies according to the size of the pivot you intend make: with a 5-iron you need a reasonably wide stance to provide the necessary foundation for a full shoulder turn, and, as you can see clearly here, with the ball played a club-head's width inside the left heel, the majority of my body is set behind the ball (which promotes a more sweeping angle of attack.